My Ruin: A Prayer Under Pressure of Violent Anguish (2000–2002)

 In an interview with Kerrang!, Mick gave us a peek into the band's future which would take on a whole new sound through the years due to Mick's musicianship.
 He said: "I like the more old-school rock vibe...The fuzzy guitars, the big thick sounds, a lot of low-end power.
 Not that digital-sounding dance-metal."

 The band underwent a winter 2000 concert tour of the UK in to promote A Prayer Under Pressure, supported by SugarComa.
 In an interview on the penultimate night of the tour, Tairrie explained her inspiration for the record's title: "The title comes from a couple of different prayer books I've been reading, in different parts.
 I kind of put it together, I read "A Prayer Under Pressure" in an old 1800s prayer book and then I read "Of Violent Anguish" somewhere else and I thought "That sounds kinda like my life and what we're doing" so I put them together and liked it."

-A Prayer Under Pressure not only saw a change in line-up, but also a shift musically and a return to Tairrie's heavier roots.
+A Prayer Under Pressure not only saw a change in lineup, but also a shift musically and a return to Tairrie's heavier roots.
 The record combined the harsher more abrasive elements of Speak and Destroy with Mick's trademark southern sounding guitar playing.
 Mick's style of playing would go on to play a major focal point in the years and records to come down the line.
 When comparing the heaviosity of A Prayer Under Pressure of Violent Anguish with Speak and Destroy, in an interview, Tairrie said: "Mick came in and had a lot of ideas that were really, really cool and a lot heavier."

 In the same interview Mick commented: "I jumped into this band head first.
 I had a lot of musical ideas.
 I like to write, I like to write a lot.
 I like to be in control of what's going on musically, and we pushed her, encouraged her to do a heavy record."

 He also went on to say that: "We did it because that's just the way I write music.
 One thing led to another, and before you know it we've got this brutally heavy album.
 I'm totally happy about that because I think metal needs to be raw, and not necessarily easy to listen to.
 I think that this record is truly heavy, so I'm proud of it."

-The album was met with favourable reviews worldwide, with Kerrang! rating it 4 K's out of 5 and Metal Hammer rating it 8 out of 10.A Prayer Under Pressure of Violent Anguish was released in September 2000.
+The album was met with favorable reviews worldwide, with Kerrang! rating it 4 K's out of 5 and Metal Hammer rating it 8 out of 10.A Prayer Under Pressure of Violent Anguish was released in September 2000.
 While the band were busy releasing A Prayer Under Pressure of Violent Anguish in the UK and Europe via Snapper Music, Speak and Destroy was simultaneously released in the US via Spitfire Records.
 A year later in 2001, A Prayer Under Pressure of Violent Anguish was released in the US via Spitfire Records.